 Founded in 2004, Friends of the Children–Boston was the first organization established by the GreenLight Fund.
 Co-founded by John Simon and Margaret Hall, the GreenLight Fund is a venture philanthropy firm that identifies innovative nonprofits from around the nation and provides seed funding to bring them to Boston.
 After vetting hundreds of organizations to select as its first investee, the GreenLight Fund selected a high impact mentoring organization named Friends of the Children.
 Under the leadership and vision of John and Margaret, they enrolled their inaugural cohort of 16 youth in 2004, who went on to graduate from high school in 2016 and 2017.

 In 2013 researchers ranked Charlotte, N.C., 50th out of 50 among the largest U.S. cities in economic mobility.
-For the Charlotte-Mecklenburg area at large, the U.S. Census currently reports that 44% of the 13,976 children ages 4-5 live in households earning below 200% of the Federal Poverty Level.
-Seeking a proven model to address intergenerational poverty, in 2017 Thompson Child & Family Focus, a centuries-old nonprofit based in North Carolina, applied and was awarded a Social Innovation Fund subaward from Friends-National to launch the Friends of the Children–Charlotte program as an affiliate.
+For the Charlotte-Mecklenburg area at large, the U.S. Census currently reports that 44 percent of the 13,976 children ages 4 to 5 live in households earning below 200% of the Federal Poverty Level.
+Seeking a proven model to address intergenerational poverty, in 2017, Thompson Child & Family Focus, a centuries-old nonprofit based in North Carolina, applied and was awarded a Social Innovation Fund subaward from Friends-National to launch the Friends of the Children–Charlotte program as an affiliate.

 Over the last few years, local and national media attention about Chicago has been about gun violence and gangs.
 Challenging that narrative, a group of concerned citizens came together around the belief that with the right support, every child can achieve greatness.
 Through their passion, persistence and commitment, local champions obtained the support of Pritzker Pucker Family Foundation, the Steans Foundation, the Good Heart Work Smart Foundation and many other individuals deeply invested in the children who need it most.
 Launched in January 2018, Friends of the Children–Chicago is proud to serve children in Austin and North Lawndale communities.